 A StoryMap highlights the evolution of numerous cross-function connections resulting from FSG's expansion of a 2018 project "Velella Epsilon: Pioneering offshore aquaculture in the southeastern Gulf of Mexico" (p.
-6), including the HARVEST program, a NOAA eeBLUE supported educational display at Mote Marine Lab and Extension support of the new "Women of the Water" conferences.
+6), including the HARVEST program, a NOAA eeBLUE supported educational display at Mote Marine Lab and Extension support of the new "Women of the Water" conferences

-2023: FSG's Online Resource Guide for Florida Shellfish Aquaculture is an economic tool for potential and current oyster farmers that has been downloaded over 500 times.
-This tool helps farmers evaluate startup costs and profitability, fostering growth in Florida's emerging oyster culture industry, and is now a widely used resource by growers to participate in the USDA's Noninsured Crop Disaster Assistance Program, p.
-147.
+2023: FSG's Online Resource Guide for Florida Shellfish Aquaculture is an economic tool for po-2023: The "Know Thy Oyster" project with Oyster tential and current oyster farmers that has been South convinced one restaurant (Harry Roy's) to downloaded over 500 times.
+This tool helps farmers establish a raw bar.
+The project educated staff on evaluate startup costs and profitability, fostering oyster production techniques, safe preparation, and growth in Florida's emerging oyster culture industry, quality differences that they can use to confidently and is now a widely used resource by growers to answer customer questions.
+Over the course of a participate in the USDA's Noninsured Crop Disaster year, this activity generated 1 new job and a total Assistance Program, p.
+147. economic benefit of \$164,800 (& RCE 3.3), p.
+75.